 In most democracies, judges sign surveillance warrants; currently in the UK politicians sign them.
-Under the IPBill, Judicial Commissioners check warrants that have been signed off by a Secretary of State but they would have little power to challenge them.
+Under the IPA, Judicial Commissioners check warrants that have been signed off by a Secretary of State but they would have little power to challenge them.

 Internet Connection Records

 Internet Service Providers can be compelled to keep ‘Internet Connection Records’ (ICRs).
 This could be a record of every website you visit and app you use.
 No other country in the world has undertaken such an approach to spying on their citizens.

 The IPBill will give the police and security services the powers to hack into your phone and other devices.
 You don’t have to be suspected of a crime for this to happen.
 Hacking can carry massive security risks.

 Journalists and lawyers